defining

 SEMINARIES AND BIBLE COLLEGES

-According to the New Testament, the only way to gain rapport in the Body of Christ is by practicing humble servitude and becoming an able minister to the needs of God’s people (Acts 6:1-6).
+According to the New Testament, the only way to gain rapport in the Body of Christ is by practicing humble servitude and becoming an able minister to the needs of God’s people (Act 6:1-6).
 The complete requirements for ministry are concisely listed in 1 Timothy 3:1-13 and Titus 1:5-9 and they do not include formal education.
 What is required is godly character, spiritual anointing, and a good track record as a servant in the Body of Christ.

 HONORARY TITLES